offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Kubernetes breaks down its orchestration as a set of objects.
 Each object is of a specific type, referred to as kind.
 The main kinds are ...

- * Node: A physical worker machine that runs containers.
+ * Node - A physical worker machine that runs containers.
- * Pod: A set of containers tightly coupled to run in unison on a single node.
+ * Pod - A set of containers tightly coupled to run in unison on a single node.
- * Volume: A storage mechanism that lets pods persist and / or share data.
+ * Volume - A storage mechanism that lets pods persist and / or share data.
- * Service: A load balancer that routes traffic to pods.
+ * Service - A load balancer that routes traffic to pods.
  * Configuration Map - A configuration mechanism for applications running within pods (non-security related configurations).
  * Secret - A security configuration mechanism for applications running within pods (e.g. passwords as certificates).
- * Ingress - A access point in which traffic comes in from the outside world to the internal Kubernetes network.
+ * Ingress - An access point in which traffic comes in from the outside world to the internal Kubernetes network.

 Of these kinds, the two main ones are nodes and pods.